joehahn/spark-one-off/README.md

 reside, see dashboard.
 This training dataset is then stored in HDFS, and then the pyspark code mlp.py trains a Multi Layer Perceptron (MLP) classifier on that data.
-An MLP model is a fairly simple neural network model, and the quality of its predictions depends on the number of neurons that are used in the model's hidden layer.
+An MLP model is a fairly simple neural network model, and the quality of its predictions depends on the number of neurons used in the model's hidden layer.
 To explore this, the mlp.py code actually fits 10 different neural nets to the training data, these models have 5 < N < 600 in their neural networks.
-To determine the optimal number of neurons N, the mlp.py code uses these trained MLP classifiers' to map their predicted decision boundaries, and the dashboard shows that N=30 is the optimal number of neurons in the hidden layer.
+To determine the optimal number of neurons N, the mlp.py code uses these trained MLP classifiers to map each model's predicted decision boundaries, and the dashboard shows that N=30 is the optimal number of neurons in the MLP model's hidden layer.

 ### Requiremments: